-For our purpose of studying the linear stability of the multi-valued background profile, we consider the following ansatz for perturbed fields:
+For our purpose of studying the linear stability of the multivalued background profile, we consider the following ansatz for perturbed fields:

-where $\vec{x}_{\perp} = (y,z)$ perpendicular to the $x$-direction.
-We have assumed that the perturbations do not depend on the $x$-coordinate that is parallel to the background electric field and current. \footnote{When $\delta A_x$ depends on $x$, we have to contain the perturbation field $\delta A_t$, additionally.} Since any other perturbations are decoupled from the above perturbations, we can set the other perturbations to zero without loss of generality.
-Then, the quadratic action can be expressed as
+where $\vec{x}_{\perp} = (y,z)$ is perpendicular to the $x$-direction.
+We have assumed that the perturbations do not depend on the $x$-coordinate parallel to the background electric field and current. \footnote{ When $\delta A_x$ depends on $x$, we have to contain the perturbation field $\delta A_t$, additionally. } Because any other perturbations are decoupled from the above perturbations, we can set the other perturbations to zero without loss of generality.
+Thus, the quadratic action can be expressed as follows: